-RULE 13 - WIDE AND LEGSIDE WIDE BALLS
+RULE 13.
+WIDE AND LEGSIDE WIDE BALLS

-- A. A "Wide" will be called when: any part of the ball passes on the striker's off-side, outside the intersection of the batting crease and the edge of the pitch, without being touched by the striker's body or equipment.
-Any part of the ball passing on the line will be deemed "Wide" - B. A "Legside" wide will be called when any part of the ball passes outside the intersection of the batting crease and the legside line without being touched by the striker's body or equipment.
+- A. A "Wide" will be called when: any part of the ball passes on the striker's offside, outside the intersection of the batting crease and the edge of the pitch, without being touched by the striker's body or equipment.
+Any part of the ball passing on the line will be deemed "Wide". - B. A "Legside" wide will be called when any part of the ball passes outside the intersection of the batting crease and the legside line without being touched by the striker's body or equipment.
 Any part of the ball passing on the line will be deemed "Legside".
-A ball passing between the batter and the stumps is not a legside wide.

-- C. For the purpose of identification, the edge of the pitch will be taken as the offside line, and the point 45cm from the centre stump will be taken as the legside line - D. Batters may be dismissed by all forms of dismissal when a "Wide" or "Legside" is bowled, bearing in mind that if a ball is struck by the striker's body or equipment, it is no longer a "Wide" or "Legside". - E. The penalty for a "Wide" or "Legside" is 2 runs, which will be added to the batting pair's score, plus any additional physical runs scored.
-[See Rule 11A vii] - F. A batter dismissed off a "Wide" or "Legside" will be penalised 5 runs and the 2 run bonus for the "Wide" or "Legside" is negated by the dismissal - G. A "Wide" or "Legside" counts as part of the over, except in the last over of each batting pair where it may be rebowled at the batter's discretion.
-[See Rule 2P (ii)] - H. All "Wides" or "Legsides" bowled in the last over of a batting pair may be rebowled at the batter's discretion.
+A ball passing between the batter and the stumps is not a legside wide. - C. For the purpose of identification, the edge of the pitch will be taken as the offside line, and the point 45cm from the centre stump will be taken as the legside line. - D. Batters may be dismissed by all forms of dismissal when a "Wide" or "Legside" is bowled, bearing in mind that if a ball is struck by the striker's body or equipment, it is no longer a "Wide" or "Legside". - E. The penalty for a "Wide" or "Legside" is 2 runs, which will be added to the batting pair's score, plus any additional physical runs scored.
+[See Rule 11A vii] - F. A batter dismissed off a "Wide" or "Legside" will be penalised 5 runs.
+The 2 run bonus for the "Wide" or "Legside" is negated by the dismissal. - G. A "Wide" or "Legside" counts as part of the over, except in the last over of either innings. - H. All "Wides" or "Legsides" bowled in the last over of an innings may be rebowled at the batter's discretion.
 The umpire must immediately ask the batters if the ball is to be rebowled.
 The batters must decide before the next delivery is bowled.
 All scores, penalties or wickets from the "Wide" or "Legside" delivery will count regardless of whether the ball is rebowled or not.
-[See Rule 2P (ii)]

-RULE 14 - BOWLER CHANGING DIRECTION/STYLE
+RULE 14.
+BOWLER CHANGING DIRECTION/STYLE

-- A. A bowler must advise the umpire if they intend to change their bowling style such as overarm to underarm, left arm to right arm or vice versa.
-Or sides of the wicket such as over the wicket to around the wicket or vice versa. - B. The umpire must verbally advise the players and use the correct hand signal to indicate to the bowler that their change of bowling style/direction has been noticed.
+A. A bowler must advise the umpire if they intend to change their bowling style such as overarm to underarm, left arm to right arm or vice versa.
+Or sides of the wicket such as over the wicket to around the wicket or vice versa.

+- B. The umpire must use the correct hand signal to indicate to the bowler that their change of bowling style/direction has been noticed.
 The onus is on the fielding team to ensure that the umpire is aware of the bowling change. - C. When a bowler changes direction or style, the change is to both batters unless a difference is advised. - D. The umpire must advise both batters of the change and only one advice need be given unless there is a further change. - E. "No Ball" will be called if a bowler contravenes this rule.

-RULE 15 - BALL LEAVING THE PLAYING AREA
+RULE 15.
+BALL LEAVING THE PLAYING AREA